While I’m all for a good party, when it comes to resort pools I just want to kick back and relax. Yes, dolls, even when I’m in Vegas!

 When do pools open and close in Vegas?

 Before you jump to book your Las Vegas resort based on the pool, make sure it’ll actually be open during your visit.

 Yes, Las Vegas weather is nice year round, but it can get too chilly for outdoor pools during the late fall and winter months.

 Each resort differs on when they open and close their pools for the winter season.
 In general, most resorts will have their pool open from spring through mid-fall.

 If you’re planning to visit Las Vegas outside that time or in the shoulder season, double check with your preferred resort about whether their pool will be open before you book.

 Which of the best pools in Vegas is your favorite?

-This post was originally published on March 4, 2017.
-It was most recently updated on July 30, 2019.
+This post was originally published March 4, 2017.
+It was last updated March 11, 2023.